Back to Blog

 • Development databases (cheap branches)

-PlanetScale's pricing favors consistent production workloads where the MySQL ecosystem matters.
+PlanetScale's pricing favors consistent production workloads that require high uptime and better performance.

 Connection Handling